gabr-iele/iMuseum/Third Iteration/3rd_delivery.md

 This document aims to summarize the changes made on the project (architecture, design and evaluation aspects) since the second delivery.
 In particular, it provides the technical work which has been completed, the functionalities which have been implemented, the ones that are still missing and the evaluation done on the realized artifact.

+## Comments
+Concerns have been expressed about the lack of features of the system and the waste of data coming from the visits, now the system's focus is on data analytics rather than simply providing information to the user from the sensors.(more of that in the Mobile app and Web app section).

 ## What has changed

 - [Architecture] /* TODO: insert BLE between board */